 Will I go back to Green Door Public House?
 No question.
 The food was excellent, and I really liked the atmosphere.
 And I need another bowl of the chicken tortilla soup.
 I can see afternoon funtivities here with Joni on my next Dallas excursion.

-For reviews of more restaurants in Dallas, click on the photos below!
+For reviews of more restaurants in the Dallas/Ft Worth area, click on the photos below!